POSTPONED & GOING VIRTUAL AUGUST 2020

 PROMOTING SUSTAINABILITY AND COMMUNITY WHILE PROTECTING FRAGILE KARST ECOSYSTEMS.

 Join us in thematic workshops to facilitate collaboration between international resource protection programs and to inform karst conservation, sustainable development, and community involvement efforts in the world’s premier karst regions.
 Workshops are 1.5-hour blocks of time that have been organized to achieve a specific outcome.
 Participants can register for one workshop per session.
-Workshops will take place on Thursday, May 21, 2020.
-Workshops will be held at the meeting venue unless noted otherwise in their description.

 Click on link in table for workshop details!
 Please note that some workshops include tours or short local field trips off-campus.